Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: Background, technique, and basic ideas

 As said, it is not necessary to elaborate the calculations repeatedly, thus the following presentation will mainly consist in a set of brief backgrounds and theoretical frameworks, discussions of our results with careful comments on relevant studies and new explanations of documented data.
-Readers are suggested to go directly to the (sub)subsection(s) for the interested model(s)/topics first and then to \S\ref{sec:Conclusion} for concluding remarks (where not only the major results are summarized, but also the genericities and differences are extracted by comparisons across different models), before trying to read the analyses of others.
+Readers are suggested to go directly to the (sub)subsection(s) for the interested model(s)/topics first and then, before trying to read the analyses of others, to \S\ref{sec:Conclusion} for further discussions, where not only the major results are summarized, but also the genericities and differences are extracted by comparisons across different models.